avast/k8s-admission-webhook/README.md

 A general-purpose Kubernetes [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to aid with enforcing best practices within your cluster.

+Apart from webhook validation, this tool can also do [one-time outside of cluster scan](#on-demand-outside-of-cluster-scan) for objects that are violating validation rules.

 Can be set up to validate that:
 * containers have their resource limits specified (`memory`, `cpu`)
 * containers have their resource requests specified (`memory`, `cpu`)